-A course applying concepts, theories, and moral decision procedures found in moral philosophy to a broad range of issues currently encountered in the business context, including: "whistle-blowing," advertising, employee treatment, insider trading and accounting practices, product liability, corporate social responsibility and issues in international business.
+This is a course in applied ethics.
+As such, it takes concepts, theories, and moral decision procedures found in moral philosophy and applies them to a broad range of issues currently encountered in the business context.
+Such issues may include: "whistle-blowing," advertising, employee treatment, insider trading and accounting practices, product liability, corporate social responsibility and issues in international business.
+Strategies to develop ethical frameworks within businesses and good corporate governance practices are examined.